From the vantage point at the top of Red Mountain, visitors to Vulcan Park and Museum can see the city of Birmingham which sits in the valley below.

 Vulcan is the largest cast iron statue in the world, standing at 56 feet tall.
 It portrays the Roman god Vulcan, god of fire and forge, standing with his arm raised high.
 The Vulcan statue has become the city symbol of Birmingham, reflecting its founding as the iron and steel capital of the south.

-In the 1990’s, civic leaders funded a major overhaul to preserve Vulcan.
+In the 1990s, civic leaders funded a major overhaul to preserve Vulcan.
 They also created an educational museum to share Birmingham’s history.
 The first exhibits illustrate Birmingham’s early history as a “company town,” focused on industry.
 Then visitors get an up close look at the Vulcan statue’s creation, history, and restoration as well as the industry that brought the “Magic City” to life.

-The museum takes guests through Birmingham’s economic collapse during the Depression, civil unrest of the 1960’s.
+The museum takes guests through Birmingham’s economic collapse during the Depression and the civil unrest of the 1960s.
 The “Birmingham Today” exhibit shares the city’s rebirth in new areas of business: banking, medical research and education.
 Walls of windows offer guests a great (wind-free) view of Birmingham today.

 If you can’t get to Birmingham, check out museums and statues in your area.
 Contact your local Convention and Visitor Bureau (CVB) to discover local secrets.
 Who knows?
 You might just find something new to love about your hometown!